ioccc-src/winner/1984/decot/README.md

 ## Judges' comments:

+NOTE: On modern systems this entry requires the option `-traditional-cpp` which clang does not support.
+We thank Yusuke Endoh for his patch which allows the entry to compile under gcc!
+Please be advised that gcc under macOS is actually clang so this will not compile with the default gcc under macOS.

-Some new compilers disliked line 15 of the source, so we changed it from:
+Some new (in 1984) compilers disliked line 15 of the source, so we changed it
+from:

 	for(signal=0;*k * x * __FILE__ *i;) do {